rdfostrich/article-jws2018-ostrich/content/evaluation.md

 #### Hypotheses

-In [](#problem-statement), we introduced four hypothesis, which we will validate in this section based on our experimental results.
+In [](#problem-statement), we introduced four hypotheses, which we will validate in this section based on our experimental results.
 We will only consider the comparison between OSTRICH and HDT-based approaches, as OSTRICH outperforms the Jena-based approaches for all cases in terms of lookup times.
 These validations were done using R, for which the source code can be found on [GitHub](https://github.com/rdfostrich/ostrich-bear-results/){:.mandatory}.